IMRCLab/uav-rai-demo/README.md

-# uav-komo-demo
+# uav-rai-demo
-ROS2 Package to connect KOMO and Crazyswarm2
+ROS2 Package to connect RAI and Crazyswarm2